 I know my mom wants me to eat broccoli and other green vegetables but the bitter taste is too much for me to take.

 “We all experience different tastes worlds,” said Alexandra Logue, PhD, Psychology Professor and author of The Psychology of Eating and Drinking.

 “There’s a strong genetic component to taste preferences.
 It’s not kids or parents fault.”

 Logue is referring to supertasters, who naturally taste lower concentrations of certain chemicals, making them sensitive to the tastes and textures of certain foods.
 She has firsthand experience because by one year of age she would only eat bread and milk.
 “I can remember as a kid how intense the flavors and textures were.”

 This may be why some kids are Late Bloomers when it comes to trying new foods, as mentioned in the previous article.
 It is estimated that 25% of kids are supertasters.
 These kids are especially sensitive to 6-n-propothiouricil (PROP), a compound found in many vegetables.
 Logue gives tips on how parents can overcome such taste sensitivity (future post) and says it improves with time.
 As an adult she is now able to eat most anything (except fish).

-“Children have evolved to like sweet foods,” says Fisher.
+“Children have evolved to like sweet foods,” said Fisher.
 “That’s why fruits are highly acceptable and easy to like while vegetables are the least preferred.”

 While growth slows early in life kids will periodically go through growth spurts where they eat more than they usually do.
 One notable time is the onset of puberty between ages 8 to 13 in girls and 10-15 in boys.
 Girls tend to gain some extra fat during this time, preparing for their menstrual cycle.
 We’ll talk more about this in an upcoming series.